potchy/wslarr/README.md

 # wslarr

-A Docker Compose template of Servarr apps tailored for use in Docker Desktop.
+A Docker Compose template of Servarr apps tailored for use in Windows.